-The bush tomato is a fast-growing shrub native to the arid desert regions of central Australia, from Tennant Creek in the Northern Territory to Marla in South Australia and the east Kimberly in Western Australia.
+The bush tomato (also known as Solanum centrale) is a fast-growing shrub native to the arid desert regions of central Australia, from Tennant Creek in the Northern Territory to Marla in South Australia and the east Kimberly in Western Australia.
 More than 80 per cent of harvesting is done by hand by Aboriginal wild harvesters.

 Bush tomato grows in the desert area after summer rains, with the fruits growing for two months until they are collected in late autumn through to early winter.
 The small, round fruit turns from green to yellow as it ripens, and then from yellow to red as it is sun-dried on the bush.

 Bush tomatoes have been an important bush-food staple for Indigenous Australian for thousands of years.
 Traditionally the sun-dried fruit was collected through autumn and winter, dried and stored for up to a number of years.

 Download The Australian Superfood Co provenance map here.